rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 {% include figure image_path="assets/images/bg-frame.svg" alt="Background noise" %}

 I am sure you can spot the difference.
-They are even easier to tell apart if we rather take a look at their frequency spectra:
+They are even easier to tell apart if we take a look at their frequency spectra:

 {% include figure image_path="assets/images/noise-spectrum.svg" alt="Noise spectrum" %}